Cesar Ramos (baseball): Minor leagues

+Major leagues

 In 2009 Ramos split time between the Arizona League Padres, the Lake Elsinore Storm, the Portland Beavers and the San Diego Padres.
-On September 28, 2009 the Padres announced that Cesar Ramos would be making his first Major League start against his hometown team, the Los Angeles Dodgers.
+On September 28, 2009 the Padres announced that Ramos would be making his first Major League start against his hometown team, the Los Angeles Dodgers.
 Ramos allowed just one run over five innings against the Dodgers on Tuesday night, but took a no-decision in an eventual 3–1 win.
 He finished the '09 season 0–1 with a 3.07 ERA in five games, two starts.

 Tampa Bay Rays

-On December 17, 2010 a deal was finalized that sent Ramos, along with Adam Russell, Brandon Gomes and Cole Figueroa, to the Tampa Bay Rays for Jason Bartlett and a player to be named later.
+On December 17, 2010, a deal was finalized that sent Ramos, along with Adam Russell, Brandon Gomes and Cole Figueroa, to the Tampa Bay Rays for Jason Bartlett and a player to be named later.
 In 2011, Ramos appeared in 59 games, pitching 43 2/3 innings with a 3.92 ERA.
-He spent much of the next season with the Class AAA Durham Bulls, but he appeared in 17 games for Tampa Bay and registered a 2.10 ERA over 30 innings.
+He spent much of the next season with the Triple–A Durham Bulls, but he appeared in 17 games for Tampa Bay and registered a 2.10 ERA over 30 innings.
 In 2013, Ramos threw 52 innings in 48 games with a 4.14 ERA.

 In April 2014, Ramos was inserted into the starting rotation in place of Alex Cobb.